Fascinating Side-Effects

 ✅ Russia's economy grows[ꚛ][ꚛ] and is soaring[+] while the Western economies decline decline[+][+][»][+][+][+][»] or are in recession.

-In the midst of war and draconian sanctions (by mid-March 2025, 28.595[+] sanctions against Russian individuals and legal entities), Russia has advanced from the upper-middle-income to the high-income category on the strength of its economic growth, according to the World Bank’s annual national income rankings[+].
+In the midst of war and draconian sanctions (by mid-March 2025, 28.595[+] sanctions against Russian individuals and legal entities, by mid-July 30.159[+]), Russia has advanced from the upper-middle-income to the high-income category on the strength of its economic growth, according to the World Bank’s annual national income rankings[+].
 They also reported increases in both real (3.6%) and nominal (10.9%) GDP, and Russia’s Atlas GNI1 per capita grew by 11.2%.

 In 2022, Russia recorded its highest ever account surplus, due to two reasons: Russian exports value increased as a result of growth in global prices for raw materials because of Western sanctions on Russia, and a record-breaking trade surplus[+][+] (higher exports, lower imports) and in 2025, it become the top 3[+] countries in the world – also because of Western sanctions on Russia.